ler5244/AlphaCare/README.md

 4. If "resolve project problems" comes up, click on it and open the window.
 5. Point the missing jar file (gson-2.6.2.jar) to the location of where it was downloaded
 6. Click on resolve
+7. Now that we have persistent data, you can create an account yourself and do not require any prior login credentials.
+However, inside of the AlphaCareData.json file you can see all of the existing user accounts and records

 ## Refactors
 1. We went through every single method in every class and added documentation for them